hydroGR/evalhyd/__source/python/installation.rst

 From source
 -----------

-To install `evalhyd` Python bindings from source, simply use `pip` and point to our GitLab repository:
+To build `evalhyd-python` from source, simply use `pip` and point to our GitLab repository:

 .. code-block:: console